Table of Contents

 From the stunning blue waters, the scenic mountains, and the surreal marine life, Bali is one of the most visited tourist destinations in Asia.
-What’s more, the rich and magnificent coral life across the waters is another plus for scuba divers that are looking for adventure, diversity and convenience.
+What’s more, the rich and magnificent coral life across the waters is another plus for scuba divers that are looking for adventure, diversity, and convenience.

-Additionally, Bali boasts clear waters that are home some of the most beautiful aquatic creatures.
+Additionally, Bali boasts clear waters that are home to some of the most beautiful aquatic creatures.
 What’s even better is how suitable these waters are for both professional divers and beginners alike.

 Where is Bali?

-The beautiful Island of Bali, also known as the Island of the Gods, is a popular destination for honeymooners, beach lovers, divers and tourists in general.
+The beautiful Island of Bali, also known as the Island of the Gods, is a popular destination for honeymooners, beach lovers, divers, and tourists in general.
 So many people would like to visit this serene Island, but some don’t even know where it is!

 Bali is one of the most popular destinations in Indonesia; it’s 600 miles east of the Nation’s capital, Jakarta.
 It is also part of the Sunda Islands (a group of Indonesian Islands that form a volcanic arc.)
 Here’s a fun fact, it’s about 1000 miles North of Australia.

-Top Five Places for Scuba Diving in Bali
+Best Scuba Diving Sites in Bali

 1. Gili Islands

-To get the best of Gili Islands, you must visit Meno, which is a favourite for tourists.
+To get the best of Gili Islands, you must visit Meno, which is a favorite for tourists.
 There’s a seamount that slopes up from the sandy bottom, and at the top, beautiful coral gardens to enjoy.
 Here’s a fun fact, it’s named one of the worlds’ 13 best secret islands.

 On the West of the Gili Islands, you’ll find one of the best dive sites.
 There are so many large marine species like reef sharks, green turtles and if you’re lucky, rays.
 Also, there’s so much marine biodiversity in the water and around the Island.
 Since there are about 25 dive sites on the Island, there are sites suitable for beginners and professionals alike.
 However, each diver requires the necessary certification before being allowed to dive at the site.